RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 - HCS Bronze Crash Cymbal is made of B8.

-Founded in 1981 by Robert Zildjian, Sabian has proven to be a high-quality cymbal company and a go-to for many artists.
+Founded in 1981 by Robert Zildjian, according to Wikipedia, Sabian has proven to be a high-quality cymbal company and a go-to for many artists.

 - 15” Artisan Hi-hat Cymbals are made of B20.